MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 Fixes for stability and for specific scenarios that include:

+- Files that have an.xml file name extension can now be inspected for recommended or automatic classification.

 - Prevent Outlook hanging when Outlook reminders are used.

 - Bootstrap succeeds in Office 64-bit, so that you can protect documents and emails.